gheja/smartschedule/README.md

 stdout so it should be received by the recipient of cron generated e-mails.

 ## Usage

 **smartschedule start**

 Enables the S.M.A.R.T. on all disks and starts an Extended Self Test (or "background long" self-test) immediately.

+Note: when running self-tests the performance of the disks drops, especially if more than one member in a RAID array is running self-test.
+See **startslow**.

+**smartschedule startslow**

+Enables the S.M.A.R.T. on all disks and starts an Extended Self Test (or "background long" self-test) one after the other.
+It starts on the first disk and waits until it finishes (with 24 hour timeout) and then proceeds to the next disks one by one.

 **smartschedule report**